ARCHIVE - 2004 Tom Ford for Yves Saint Laurent Lip Print Silk Skirt

 We offer some alterations in house.
 Should you need alterations we cannot provide, we can refer you to one of our tried and trusted tailors.

-We will advise you on the best way to clean and preserve your vintage pieces and can also recommend trusted local dry cleaners.
+We will advise you on the best way to clean and preserve your vintage purchases and can also recommend trusted local dry cleaners.

 Can I cancel my appointment?